Dissecting the FUD in the BIS report on Cryptocurrency

 “Money has three fundamental and complementary roles.
 It is: (i) a unit of account – a yardstick that eases comparison of prices across the things we buy, as well as the value of promises we make; (ii) a medium of exchange: a seller accepts it as a means of payment, in the expectation that somebody else will do the same; and (iii) a store of value, enabling users to transfer purchasing power over time”.
 BIS Annual Economic Report, June 2018

-The Bank for International Settlements (BIS) published their Annual Economic Report in June.
+The Bank for International Settlements (BIS) published its Annual Economic Report in June.
 In this report, they analyse the state of the global economy in relation to developments, prospects, and risks.
 Not surprisingly, they included a chapter on cryptocurrencies entitled “looking beyond the hype”.

 Weiss Ratings’ writer, Juan Villaverde, describes the BIS as “the central bank of central banks”.
 In Villaverde’s detailed account of the latest BIS report, he concluded it is “riddled with misinformation” concerning cryptocurrencies.